sybrew/the-seo-framework/readme.txt

 		* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
+		* The sitemap `lastmod` option no longer listens to Post Dates settings.
+But now only to its own specific setting.
 	* **Improved:**
 		* Sped up URL generation two-fold.
 We've rewritten the code from the ground up.
 		* The Canonical URL should now always be compatible with any plugin, out of the box.